Your Questions Answered

-I charge $125 per hour with a discount rate of $75 per hour for Private Pay clients.
+I charge $125 for an ongoing, 45-min session with a discounted rate of $75 for Private Pay clients.

 If you are using insurance, the payment you're responsible for varies widely depending on your individual plan.
 If you want to use insurance, please call the behavioral health number on the back of your card to inquire about "mental health outpatient" coverage.
 Be sure to ask if this provider is in network, if you are responsible for a copay, if there is a deductible amount to be met, and if preauthorization is required.

 WHAT INSURANCE DO YOU ACCEPT?